The Chevelles: 1994–96: Rollerball Candy

-After their Majorca festival appearance in mid-1994 Buckland and Smith stayed in Spain to play four promotional shows.
-When they arrived back in Australia the Chevelles began work on their next album, Rollerball Candy.
+After their Mallorca festival appearance in mid-1994, Buckland and Smith stayed in Spain to play four promotional shows.
+When they arrived back in Australia, the Chevelles began work on their next album, Rollerball Candy.
 Friction was developed between them and Survival.
-Recording sessions were under way but the label could not confirm a release date or promotion plans.
-It was withholding the band's royalties for Gigantic, and had fragmented the band's interests by sub-licensing that album to a number of different labels and distributors, including Shock Records in Australia and Play It Again Sam in Europe.
+Recording sessions were under way, but the label could not confirm a release date or promotion plans.
+It was withholding the band's royalties for Gigantic, and had fragmented the band's interests by sub-licensing that album to a number of different labels and distributors, including Shock Records in Australia, and Play It Again Sam in Europe.
 The band confronted Survival on these issues and a decision was made to dissolve their contract.

 The band signed with Running Circle for a distribution deal for the second studio album, in Spain and the rest of Europe.
-Plans for worldwide distribution were delayed while trying to signed with Australian and other labels.
+Plans for worldwide distribution were delayed while trying to get signed with Australian and other labels.
 Rollerball Candy was released by Running Circle in early 1995.
 It was more varied than Gigantic, displaying a punk sound in "Delirium" and including a melodic ballad called "Fall".
-Its 15 tracks made it a long album for a pop group but in essence it was tailor-made for Spanish rock and roll fans.
+Its 15 tracks made it a long album for a pop group, but in essence it was tailor-made for Spanish rock and roll fans.

 Initial sales of the record in Spain and Portugal were encouraging.
 Response from Spanish press and radio was excellent.
 The record received strong reviews in established Spanish rock zines like Ruta 66, Beaten Generation and La Musica, in which the band were compared to Mariani's DM3 and to the Dubrovniks.
 Sales and promotion of Rollerball Candy were lower in Australia.
 With no distribution deal they relied on sales at shows and through a small number of Perth and eastern states record stores.
 Fans in Sydney and Melbourne were unaware of the new album.
 At that time Running Circle's European distribution campaign was floundering.
 There was no evidence that the disc had was being distributed or promoted outside Spain.